adeniranprecious002-ux/automatic-irrigation-system/README.md

 - **Sensors**: 3 analog moisture sensors
 - **Power Consumption**: < 5W (idle), ~15W (active)

+## Star ⭐ this repository if you find it helpful!

 ---

 **Note**: This is an educational project.
 For commercial agricultural applications, consult with agricultural engineers and comply with local regulations.

-## Star ⭐ this repository if you find it helpful! 
- 
- 